04bhavyaa/mlproject/README.md

 3. **To edit the component you can go to src/mlproject/components/model_trainer.py**

 After training, the model.pkl will be saved in the artifacts/folder, and it will be used for predictions in the Flask app.
-Best Model as of now: Lasso regression with the highest Test R2 score of 0.8812.

 ### Ongoing Enhancements
 - Improve the accuracy of the model by exploring other algorithms and feature engineering techniques.